C

 Here are some carb cycling tips from our Lumen experts:

-• On high-carb days, opt for complex carbs like brown rice and quinoa and eat them with healthy fats and protein to prevent blood sugar spikes.
+• On high-carb days, eat complex carbs like brown rice and quinoa and pair them with healthy fats and protein to prevent blood sugar spikes.

-• Consume your carbs earlier in the day, and opt for a lighter dinner.
+• Consume your carbs earlier in the day and have a lighter dinner.
 This will help you digest your food better and have quality sleep.

 • Be patient with yourself.
 Stick to a consistent carb cycling routine for a couple of weeks before making changes to see what macros work for your body.